-Alignment and Intent______25 Points
+Alignment and Intent 25 Points

-- 1) The extent to which the application provides a clear and concise description of the specific issue, problem, or need addressed by the project, and the objectives for the project. - 2) The extent to which the project demonstrates how it will help develop, coordinate, and expand direct producer-to-consumer market opportunities and an agricultural local and regional food system infrastructure. - 3) The extent to which the applicant identifies and engages the intended beneficiaries, including the number of beneficiaries and how they will benefit.
+- 1) The extent to which the application provides a clear and concise description of the specific issue, problem, or need addressed by the project, and the objectives for, the project. - 2) The extent to which the project helps develop, coordinate, and expand local and regional food businesses (including those that are not direct producer-to-consumer markets) that process, distribute, aggregate, or store locally or regionally produced food products and an agricultural local and regional food system infrastructure. - 3) The extent to which the applicant identifies and engages the intended beneficiaries, including the number of beneficiaries and how they will benefit.
 The application demonstrates a commitment to engage potential project beneficiaries as active participants in partnership activities. - 4) The application describes the project's proposed geographic focus area and why it is the most appropriate place to conduct project activities. - 5) The application complies with all written instructions and requirements described within the RFA and Project Narrative Template.